Loading NuWatt Energy...

 Massachusetts offers the most generous heat pump rebates in the country.
 Here is what is available in 2026 for switching from gas to a heat pump.

 The federal Section 25C energy efficiency tax credit (which previously offered up to $2,000 for heat pumps) expired on December 31, 2025, under the OBBBA legislation.
 Do not rely on any federal tax credit for your heat pump project in 2026.
-Mass Save rebates and HEAR rebates are your primary incentives.
+Mass Save rebates and the 0% HEAT Loan are your primary financial incentives.

 Switching from gas to a heat pump reduces your household carbon footprint significantly, even accounting for the electricity generation mix on the Massachusetts grid.